RANG1991/FloodMLRan/README.md

 </br>
 <div align="center">
   <p><em>The pipeline of our second model (CNN-Transformer).
 We used 2 Transformer encoders, where the first one leverages only the non-spatial inputs, and the second one leverages also the precipitation maps.
-    The second encoder uses cross attention ro encorporate the output of the first encoder with the output of the CNN.</em></p>
+    The second encoder uses cross attention to encorporate the output of the first encoder with the output of the CNN.</em></p>
   <img src="https://github.com/RANG1991/FloodMLRan/blob/main/static/images/Slide6.PNG"
   alt="Pipeline_CNN_Transformer"
   style="width:800px;height:500px;">